Corporate Governance

 Strengthen Board Effectiveness

 The Company’s Board of Directors consists of nine directors, who serve each service term of three years.
-One of them is a management member, while seven do not involve in the management Out of the total directors, three of them are qualified as independent directors, according to the Securities Exchange Commission (SEC)’s requirement that a SET-listed company must have independent directors at the number equivalent to or more than one-third of the total directors.
+Two of them are management members, while seven do not involve in the management.
+Out of the total directors, three of them are qualified as independent directors, according to the Securities Exchange Commission (SEC)’s requirement that a SET-listed company must have independent directors at the number equivalent to or more than one-third of the total directors.

 The Chairman of the Company’s Board of Directors shall not be the same person as the Chief Executive Officer so that the responsibilities in regard to corporate governance and general management are separated.
 This will allow the Company to operate business with transparency and minimize the chances of conflicts of interest and also prevent absolute power of the Chief Executive Officer thanks to the power balance between the two positions, which can better maximize benefits for the Company and the shareholders.

-For more effective and transparent corporate governance, the Board of Directors sets up some sub-committees to assist in operation and corporate governance affairs as the following details:
+For more effective and transparent corporate governance, the Board of Directors has set up the following sub-committees to assist in operation and corporate governance affairs as the following details:

 • Executive Committee

-Company’s Board of Directors selects six qualified directors and management to be members of Executive Committee to manage and supervise the Company’s operation as assigned by the Board of Directors.
+Company’s Board of Directors selects six qualified directors and the management to be members of the Executive Committee to manage and supervise the Company’s operation as assigned by the Board of Directors.

 • Audit Committee